appukuttan-shailesh/CONECT-INT_website/content/post/actors-CONECT/index.md

 #   E.g. `slides = "example-slides"` references `content/slides/example-slides.md`.
 #   Otherwise, set `slides = ""`.
 slides: conect
-draft: true
 ---

 Within INT, many components of CONECT already exist, either carried by researchers in computational neurosciences or as themes strongly anchored in this field.
-A survey of the current situation reveals the existence of projects at different scales:
+A survey of the current situation reveals the existence of projects at different scales.

 <!--more-->